 You can also hang your baskets to make use of your wall space.
 A pegboard wall will make it much easier for you to hang baskets.
 There are DIY tutorials available on how to construct a pegboard wall.

 Also, you don’t have to hoard notes and old postcards and have them strewn all over your desk.
 Instead of keeping them on your desk, tack them with some of your artwork on the wall to make a display.

 Color-code Filing System

-For the papers to file, color-code your filing system into different categories and file all important papers in it.
-When you color-code your filing system, it makes it well-organized, which makes your office more functional.
-You can color-code as follows: Red for financial, green for medical, blue for insurance, orange for auto, purple for manuals, etc., according to your requirements.
+For the papers to file, colour-code your filing system into different categories and file all important papers in it.
+When you colour-code your filing system, it makes it well-organized, which makes your office more functional.
+You can colour-code as follows: Red for financial, green for medical, blue for insurance, orange for auto, purple for manuals, etc., according to your requirements.